 A State of Florida requirement which must be satisfied to receive either the Associate of Arts or Bachelor's degree.
 Students must complete 6 semester hours of English coursework and 6 semester hours of additional coursework designated as Gordon Rule Writing and 2 Gordon Rule Mathematics courses.
 A grade of C or better must be earned in a course to receive Gordon Rule credit.

 Students may retake a course for a better grade.
 A grade forgiveness form must be completed and signed by the academic advisor before the end of the semester in which the course is repeated.
 Students should check with their academic advisor to receive the most up-to-date information regarding the grade forgiveness policy.

 GPA is a numerical value assigned to the grades received in all the courses you have attempted at UWF.
 Each letter grade has a numerical value assigned.
 Check the UWF Catalog for the value assigned each grade or ask your advisor how to calculate a GPA.

 A hold can be placed on a student's record for various reasons.
 Certain types of holds can prevent you from registering.
 It is a student's responsibility to monitor his/her holds in MyUWF.
 For more information on a specific hold, contact the office in which the hold was added.

 An area of interest which can be pursued at the same time as the major.
 Some majors require students to have a minor and most minors are 12-18 semester hours.
 Check your Degree Works audit and program requirements.
-Please check with your advisor for appropriate options for a minor that will complement your program.
+Please check with your advisor for appropriate options and to determine if a minor will complement your degree program.